Jminding/DarkMatter/README.md

-# Mass-to-Luminosity Ratio & Its Correlation With Dark Matter Distributions Across Different Types of Galaxies
+# Mass-to-Luminosity Ratio & Its Correlation To Dark Matter Distributions Across Different Types of Galaxies
 UT HSRA Research Project

 Made by: